CIFS crash windows 8 client while editing security on a share

 On both OI and OmniOS, when editing security on a CIFS share on Windows 8 as root, adding a new user local to the server crash the windows 8 client..

-Updated by Rich Ercolani about 7 years ago
+Updated by Rich Ercolani over 8 years ago

 Can you please provide more details?